Aotearoa New Zealand Public Media: Public opinion

-In November 2022, a public opinion poll conducted by the New Zealand Taxpayers' Union and Curia found 22% supported the RNZ/TVNZ merger, 54% opposed merging the two state broadcasters, and 24% were unsure.that 22% respondents supported the Government's TVNZ/Radio New Zealand merger while 54% opposed merging the two state broadcasters.
+In November 2022, a public opinion poll conducted by the New Zealand Taxpayers' Union and Curia found 22% supported the RNZ/TVNZ merger, 54% opposed merging the two state broadcasters, and 24% were unsure.

 By contrast, a Research NZ poll commissioned by Better Public Media found that 44% supported the RNZ/TVNZ merger, 29% opposed the merger, and 26% did not know.
 The Research NZ poll was conducted between 15 and 19 December 2022 and relied on a nationally representative sample of 1,000 individuals.

-On 31 January 2023, a 1 News–Kantar public opinion poll found that 28% of respondents supported the RNZ/TVNZ merger, 41% opposed the merger, and 31% were unsure.
+On 31 January 2023, a 1News–Kantar public opinion poll found that 28% of respondents supported the RNZ/TVNZ merger, 41% opposed the merger, and 31% were unsure.

 Scrapping

 On 8 February 2023, Prime Minister Chris Hipkins announced that the merger of TVNZ and RNZ would "stop entirely" due to the Government shifting its focus to "cost of living issues."
 Hipkins confirmed that the leftover money would be redirected.
 He also confirmed that the two public broadcasters would receive additional funding to support their operations including NZ$10 million for Radio New Zealand.
 Hipkins also confirmed that the Broadcasting Minister Faafoi would explore options for funding a way to reach underserved audiences.

+In early April 2023, Radio New Zealand reported that the cancelled public media merger had cost NZ$19.6 million.
+NZ$12 million of this amount went to contractors and consultants.
+NZ$2.6 million went to offices and overheads while NZ$3 million went to compensate TVNZ, Radio NZ, and New Zealand On Air.